CareWitness

 CMS data shown unaltered

-Abuse flags, fines, and Special Focus designations appear prominently on every facility page that has CMS coverage, in the form CMS publishes them.
+Abuse flags, fines, and Special Focus designations appear prominently on every facility page, in the form CMS publishes them.

 Every listing is real

-Every facility on CareWitness is a real facility that appears in its state's licensing registry.
+Every facility on CareWitness is a real, federally certified nursing home in the CMS record.
 No fabricated listings, no invented reviews.

 Every fact is sourced and dated